masseydigital/unity-ml-course/README.md

 A perceptron is considered to be a _binary classifier_ in that it can separate values into two areas of data.

+A single perceptron can not handle the XOR statement.
+This is because there is not a good way to draw a line which can separate the two values.
+IN future sections we will create more advanced networks which are able to mimic this functionality.

 ### Repo Scenes

 **_Perceptron:_** This scene shows the basic set-up for creating a Perceptron in Unity.
 The perceptron is representing an OR gate, and after some iterations of training should mimic the output.